National Kidney Foundation Best Practice

 NKF Division/Affiliates and Local Chapters of CNSW, CRN and CNNT can offer each other support and services as they pursue their missions.
 Currently there are no Local Chapters of CAP.
 If they develop, these same concepts will apply.

 Working together, Affiliates/Divisions and the Local Professional Council Chapters can enhance the mission of the NKF.
 These Best Practice concepts outline a basic system for mutual support and high quality professional education and communication.
-NKF Field Service staff and Headquarters Professional Council Activities Director are available to assist you in the implementation of these best practices.
+NKF Field Service staff and Headquarters Professional Membership Director are available to assist you in the implementation of these best practices.

 Best Practice: The Local Chapter and the Division/Affiliate participate in cooperative activities in education, communication and fundraising to the extent their financial and human resources allow.

 - Each year in February, Local Chapter officers and NKF Division/Affiliate staff meet to agree on:

 - Education, communication and fundraising activities for the next fiscal year, including the development of a budget.

 This meeting should be part of the Division/Affiliate’s annual strategic planning and budgeting process.

 - Membership dues and revenue from Local Chapter activities are maintained by the NKF Division/Affiliate, deposited into the Division/Affiliate’s bank account and applied to appropriate budget categories (i.e., membership or program revenue) in the Division/Affiliate’s general operating fund.

 - Each Local Chapter Chair participates in NKF Division/Affiliate activities, and may serve as a member of its Medical Advisory Board.

 - Division/Affiliate appropriate staff members are invited to all Local Chapter meetings, including Executive Committee, and attend whenever possible.